Gana540/robot_simulator/README.md

 ## Getting Started

-The script is built in Python 3, I've been learning python recently and i picked this project in python to gain more confidence and self assess my though process and approcing the problem solving in Python it was greatly helping me throughout the time i spent on this projct- It can be checkedout and run in any online or standalone python Runtime env.
+The script is built in Python 3, It can be checkedout and run in any online or standalone python Runtime env.

 ### Prerequisites